-G 3 University entrance requirements1:
+G 3 University entrance requirements:

-- (a) To satisfy the minimum requirements for entrance to the University, each applicant shall: - (I) gain in his first and/or second attempt in the HKCEE - (A) Level 3 or above in English Language2: - (B) Level 2 or above in Chinese Language3; or Grade E in a language other than Chinese and English; - (C) Grade E or above in Mathematics; and - (D) Grade E or above in four other subjects4; - provided that achievements in any six of the subjects listed above are obtained at one and the same time; and - (II) gain the following in HKALE: - (A) Grade D or above in AS Use of English; - (B) Grade E or above in AS Chinese Language and Culture^{5,6}; and - (C) (i) Grade E or above in two AL subjects; or - (ii) Grade E or above in one AL subject, and in two AS subjects other than Use of English and Chinese Language and Culture; or - (iii) Grade E or above in four AS subjects other than Use of English and Chinese Language and Culture. - (b) An applicant shall be deemed to have satisfied the minimum requirements for entrance to the University - (I) if he has attained the age of 25 years on or before September 1 of the year in which admission is sought; or - (II) if he presents evidence of qualifications which are approved by the Senate as being of a level equivalent to or higher than the levels required to satisfy the requirements in (a) above.
+- (a) To satisfy the minimum requirements for entrance to the University on the strength of HKCEE and HKALE results, each applicant shall: - (I) gain in his first and/or second attempt in the HKCEE - (A) Level 3 or above in English Language; - (B) Level 2 or above in Chinese Language; or Grade E in a language other than Chinese and English; - (C) Grade E or above in Mathematics; and - (D) Grade E or above in four other subjects; provided that achievements in any six of the subjects listed above are obtained at one and the same time; and - (II) gain the following in HKALE: - (A) Grade D or above in AS Use of English; - (B) Grade E or above in AS Chinese Language and Culture; and - (C) (i) Grade E or above in two AL subjects; or - (ii) Grade E or above in one AL subject, and in two AS subjects other than Use of English and Chinese Language and Culture; or - (iii) Grade E or above in four AS subjects other than Use of English and Chinese Language and Culture. - (b) To satisfy the minimum requirements for entrance to the University on the strength of HKDSE results, each applicant shall gain: - (I) Level 3 or above in English Language; - (II) Level 3 or above in Chinese Language; - (III) Level 2 or above in Mathematics; - (IV) Level 2 or above in Liberal Studies; and - (V) Level 3 or above in two elective subjects. - (c) An applicant shall be deemed to have satisfied the minimum requirements for entrance to the University - (I) if he has attained the age of 25 years on or before September 1 of the year in which admission is sought; or - (II) if he presents evidence of qualifications which are approved by the Senate as being of a level equivalent to or higher than the levels required to satisfy the requirements in (a) above.

-In Regulation G 3 and G 4, 'Hong Kong Certificate of Education Examination' is referred to as 'HKCEE', 'Hong Kong Advanced Level Examination' as 'HKALE', 'Advanced Level' as 'AL', and 'Advanced Supplementary Level' as 'AS'.
+In Regulation G 3 and G 4, 'Hong Kong Certificate of Education Examination' is referred to as 'HKCEE', 'Hong Kong Advanced Level Examination' as 'HKALE', 'Advanced Level' as 'AL', 'Advanced Supplementary Level' as 'AS', and 'Hong Kong Diploma of Secondary Education Examination' as 'HKDSE'.

-2 Grade E or above in English Lanaguage (Syllabus B) or Grade C or above in English Language (Syllabus A) taken before 2007 is acceptable for this purpose.
+Grade E or above in English Language (Syllabus B) or Grade C or above in English Language (Syllabus A) taken before 2007 is acceptable for this purpose.
 Candidates with Level 2 in English Language but Grade C or above in AS Use of English will also be considered.

-3 Grade E or above in Chinese Language taken before 2007 is acceptable for this purpose.
+Grade E or above in Chinese Language taken before 2007 is acceptable for this purpose.

-4 All subjects offered at HKCEE (other than English Language, Chinese Laguage and Mathematics) are acceptable for this purpose.
+All subjects offered at HKCEE (other than English Language, Chinese Language and Mathematics) are acceptable for this purpose.

-5 A candidate who obtains a Grade E or above in AL Chinese Literature may be exempted from this requirement, provided that he obtains Grade E or above in an AS subject other than Use of English and in addition to those required in satisfying Regulation G 3(a)(II)(C)(iii) or G 3(a)(II)(C)(iii).
+A candidate who obtains a Grade E or above in AL Chinese Literature may be exempted from this requirement, provided that he obtains Grade E or above in an AS subject other than Use of English and in addition to those required in satisfying Regulation G 3(a)(II)(C)(ii) or G 3(a)(II)(C)(iii).

-6 A candidate who satisfies the requirement in Regulation G 3(a)(I)(B) with a language other than Chinese Language may be exempted from this requirement, provided that he obtains Grade E or above in an AS subject other than Use of English and in addition to those required in satisfying Regulation G 3(a)(II)(C)(ii) or G 3(a)(II)(C)(iii).
+A candidate who satisfies the requirement in Regulation G 3(a)(I)(B) with a language other than Chinese Language may be exempted from this requirement, provided that he obtains Grade E or above in an AS subject other than Use of English and in addition to those required in satisfying Regulation G 3(a)(II)(C)(ii) or G 3(a)(II)(C)(iii).

-G 4 Curriculum entrance requirements^{1,2}:
+G 4 Curriculum entrance requirements: